notus-sh/chapecron/README.md

 * `chapecron::log`
   Want to cron a script that output important status informations but neither want to read them every morning nor to feed /dev/null with them?
 This plugin will copy the standard output of your script to a designated log file.
+* `chapecron::nice`
+  Run your scripts with a niceness adjustment
 * `chapecron::time`
   Keep trace of your scripts' CPU and memory usage or anything that can be mesured by [GNU time](https://www.gnu.org/software/time/)
 * `chapecron::timeout`
   Ensure your scripts will not run forever
-* `chapecron::nice`
+* `chapecron::unique`
-  Run your scripts with a niceness adjustment
+  Ensure that no more than one instance of a script will run at the same time

 ### Write your own